telerik/xamarin-forms-docs/controls/datetimepicker/datetime-picker-styling.md

 ## DateTimePicker Styling

-Date and Time Picker control for Xamrin provides the following Style properties for customizing its look:
+Date and Time Picker control for Xamarin provides the following Style properties for customizing its look:

 * **SpinnerStyle**(of type *Style* with target type **telerikDataControls:RadSpinner**): Defines the style applied to the spinner item and selected item.
 * **SpinnerHeaderStyle**(of type *Style* with target type **Xamarin.Forms.Label**): Specifies the style applied to the spinner header labels.